yezhuoyang/QuantumLab/README.md

 # IBM Lab2: Accuracy of Quantum Phase Estimation

-In this lab, you will implement quantum phase estimtation.
+In this lab, you will implement **Quantum Phase Estimation (QPE)**.

-To run autotest by yourself for function qc4, qc4improved for yourself, you can copy your implemention to test/testPhaseEstimation.py file and excute the script directly.
+To run the autotests for your implementations of qc4 and qc4improved, copy your code into test/testPhaseEstimation.py and execute:
 ```console
 cd test
 python testPhaseEstimation.py